-Whether you do a spring clean as a yearly ritual or simply think of yourself as a thoroughly house proud homeowner, it's likely that there are areas of your home you'll forget to clean – and we'd like to wager that we know what they are – mostly because (a quick ask around the Realhomes.com office later...) they're areas we've overlooked when cleaning, too.
+Spring cleaning's well behind us, but whether you do it as a yearly ritual or like to do a thorough house clean on a regular basis, it's likely that there are areas of your home you'll always forget to clean.
+And we'd like to wager that we know what they are – mostly because (a quick ask around the Realhomes.com office later...) they're areas we've overlooked when cleaning, too.

 1. Clean germs from light switches